Unseen Risks of Clinical Speech-to-Text Systems: Transparency, Privacy, and Reliability Challenges in AI-Driven Documentation: Introduction

 \section{Introduction}

-Clinical documentation is a critical component of healthcare that shapes patient care progress, billing, clinical communication, and medico-legal accountability~\cite{suhail2025current,parekh2020documentation}.
+Clinical documentation is a critical component of healthcare that shapes patient care progress, billing, clinical communication, and medico-legal accountability~\cite{suhail2025current,parekh2020documentation,sinsky_2016_workload,arndt_2017_ehrburden}.
 The rapid adoption of artificial intelligence (AI) systems has introduced a paradigm shift in clinical workflow and processes~\cite{maleki2024role}.
 AI-driven speech-to-text (STT) has been integrated into clinical documentation systems, changing how clinical notes are produced~\cite{goss2019clinician}.
-These systems promise to reduce physician burnout, improve documentation efficiency, and restore direct clinician–patient interaction by automatically transcribing and summarizing conversations during medical encounters~\cite{suhail2025current,de2025improving,lee2023machine}.
-As healthcare organizations strive to modernize clinical workflows and reduce administrative burden, AI-based speech documentation tools are rapidly integrated across primary care, specialty clinics, and telehealth environments~\cite{suhail2025current}.
+These systems aim to reduce documentation burden and improve efficiency by transcribing and summarizing clinical conversations using automatic speech recognition (ASR) and natural language processing (NLP), including large language model (LLM) summarization~\cite{suhail2025current,de2025improving,lee2023machine}.

 The adoption of clinical STT systems has outpaced corresponding evidence and policy frameworks governing their transparency, accuracy, privacy protections, and equitable performance.
-In many clinical settings, patients are simply notified that "a recording tool is being used to help document the visit so the doctor does not need to type everything," without receiving meaningful details about how the system processes speech, where the audio is stored, which third parties may access it, how long the data is retained, or whether it is used to train commercial AI models.
-This limited disclosure raises ethical concerns related to informed consent, autonomy, and patient rights, particularly when sensitive health conversations are captured and processed by external vendors or cloud-based AI systems~\cite{gerke2020ethical,longoni2019resistance,pool2022data}.
+Recent studies and emerging randomized evaluations report reductions in after-hours charting and improvements in clinician experience and documentation outcomes, supporting the promise of these tools in busy clinical settings~\cite{afshar2025ambient,lukac2025ambient,zuchowski2022speech,sasseville2025impact,sarraf2025impact}.
+However, adoption has outpaced systematic evaluation of socio-technical risks.
+In practice, patients may receive limited disclosure about recording, data handling, retention, and third-party access.
+Clinicians may over-trust outputs under time pressure.
+Organizations may rely on vendor benchmarks without independent validation.
+These concerns raise ethical and governance questions related to informed consent, autonomy, and patient rights, particularly when sensitive health conversations are captured and processed by external vendors or cloud-based AI systems~\cite{gerke2020ethical,longoni2019resistance,pool2022data}.